flokiorg/go-flokicoin/docs/code_contribution_guidelines.md

 ## Code Approval Process

 This section describes the code approval process that is used for code contributions.
-This is how to get your changes into flokicoind.
+This is how to get your changes into lokid.

 ## Code Review